daniel-lesner/snake-game/README.md

 Create .exe and .dmg app\
 Add menu where you can choose Easy/Normal/Hard game options (with buttons)\
 Add second game type, with no body and increasing speed after eating each food\
-Move to settings all text and screen config elements\
+Move screen draw elements to new method\

 BUGs:\